-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).

-Total first-time, first-year (freshman) men who applied 0 Total first-time, first-year (freshman) women who applied 3311 Total first-time, first-year (freshman) men who were admitted 0 Total first-time, first-year (freshman) women who were admitted 1270 • Total full-time, first-time, first-year (freshman) men who enrolled 0 Total part-time, first-time, first-year (freshman) men who enrolled 0

-Total full-time, first-time, first-year (freshman) women who enrolled 359 Total part-time, first-time, first-year (freshman) women who enrolled 0
+Since the total may include students who did not provide gender data, the detail need not sum to the total.
+Total first-time, first-year (freshman) men who applied 0 Total first-time, first-year (freshman) women who applied 3391 Total first-time, first-year (freshman) men who were admitted 0 Total first-time, first-year (freshman) women who were admitted 1334 Total full-time, first-time, first-year (freshman) men who enrolled 0 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 422 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (degree-seeking) men who applied 0 Total first-time, first-year (degree-seeking) men who were admitted 0 Total first-time, first-year (degree-seeking) enrolled 0